telegram-bot-rb/telegram-bot/README.md

 ### Testing

-There is `Telegram::Bot::ClientStub` class to stub client for tests.
+There is a `Telegram::Bot::ClientStub` class to stub client for tests.
-Instead of performing API requests it stores them in `requests` hash.
+Instead of performing API requests it stores them in a `requests` hash.

 To stub all possible clients use `Telegram::Bot::ClientStub.stub_all!` before initializing clients.
-Here is template for RSpec:
+Here is a template for RSpec:

 ```ruby
 # environments/test.rb